Gregg Berhalter: Professional

 Berhalter left UNC after his junior year, signing with Dutch club Zwolle in 1994.
-He later played for Sparta Rotterdam and SC Cambuur Leeuwarden in the Netherlands (later they also had U.S.-born executive Alex Pama there), and with Crystal Palace in England (where he briefly played alongside Jovan Kirovski).
+He later played for Sparta Rotterdam and Cambuur in the Netherlands (later they also had U.S.-born executive Alex Pama there), and with Crystal Palace in England (where he briefly played alongside Jovan Kirovski).
 During his time at Crystal Palace, he scored once against Bradford City.

 In 2002, Berhalter signed with Energie Cottbus of the German Bundesliga.
 He went on to make 111 league appearances with the team, captaining them to a promotion back to the Bundesliga.
-In 2006, Berhalter signed with TSV 1860 Munich of the 2.
+In 2006, Berhalter signed with 1860 Munich of the 2.
 Bundesliga, and was named captain of the team.
 He stayed there for a further two and a half years, making 73 league appearances for Die Löwen.

 After a 15-year career in Europe, Berhalter moved back to the United States in April 2009.
 He signed a contract with Major League Soccer, his first club contract in his home country.
 He was revealed as a Los Angeles Galaxy player on April 3, 2009.
 In his first season with the Galaxy, their goals against were cut in half—from 61 to 30—with Berhalter being a leader in defense while mentoring Omar Gonzalez to Rookie of the Year honors.

 On November 14, 2009, he scored in the 103rd minute of the scoreless Western Conference final, propelling the Galaxy to a 2–0 win over the Houston Dynamo and into the 2009 MLS Cup.
 It was his first goal in 28 appearances with the club.

 In his second season, the Galaxy won the MLS Supporters Shield and further reduced their goals against to 26 for the season, a Galaxy record.

 On October 12, 2011, Berhalter announced his decision to retire at the end of the 2011 MLS season.
+In 2011, LA Galaxy won both the Supporters Shield and MLS Cup in Berhalter's final season.

 International

 Berhalter earned his first cap for the U.S. national team on October 15, 1994, against Saudi Arabia.
+He went on to play at the 1995 Copa América and the 1999 FIFA Confederations Cup.

-Berhalter played a significant role for the U.S. at the 2002 World Cup, stepping in for the injured Jeff Agoos and starting the last two games, and in doing so became the first Crystal Palace player to play in a World Cup match.
+Berhalter played a significant role for the U.S. at the 2002 World Cup, stepping in for the injured Jeff Agoos and starting the last two games against Mexico and Germany, and in doing so became the first Crystal Palace player to play in a World Cup match.

 On May 25, 2006, Berhalter was added to the U.S. national team's roster for the 2006 World Cup, replacing the injured Cory Gibbs.
 Berhalter expressed confidence in the ability of the team in the run up to the tournament, but was an unused substitute in all three group games.
 The U.S. was eliminated after finishing at the bottom of Group E in the first round with one draw and two defeats.